BrittaRude/BrittaRude.github.io/inputs_cakestory/_posts/2021-05-30-britta-rude-are-robots-grabbing-our-jobs.md

 ## The rise of the machines - Are Science Fiction movies becoming true?

 The trends in robotization are unreversable by now.
-The [International Ferederation of Robotics (IFR)](https://ifr.org/ifr-press-releases/news/record-2.7-million-robots-work-in-factories-around-the-globe) shows that the number of installed robots has grown by 85 percent - only in the last 5 years (2014-2019).
+The [International Federation of Robotics (IFR)](https://ifr.org/ifr-press-releases/news/record-2.7-million-robots-work-in-factories-around-the-globe) shows that the number of installed robots has grown by 85 percent - only in the last 5 years (2014-2019).
 Asia is playing an increasing role in this dynamic.
 It accounts for 2/3 of the newly installed robots in 2019.
 It is not surprising that the effects or robotics have caught the eye of the public debate.
 How are they influencing our labor markets?
 Are they really grabbing our jobs, and if yes, which ones?
 And what are their effects on inequality?
 Let's take a tour around the world, guided by the findings of economic scholars in the field.

 ## Schumpeter's Theory of Creative Destruction